Queries๐Ÿ”—

-In this section, we'll cover Undine's QueryTypes which allow you to expose your Django models through the GraphQL schema for querying, expanding on the basics introduced in the Tutorial.
+In this section, we'll cover Undine's QueryTypes which allow you to expose your Django Models through the GraphQL schema for querying.

-If you need to query data outside of your Django models, see the function references section in the schema documentation.
+For queries not concerning your Django Models, see the function references section in the Schema documentation.

-A QueryType represents a GraphQL ObjectType for querying data from a Django model in the GraphQL schema.
-A basic QueryType is created by subclassing QueryType and adding a Django model to it as a generic type parameter:
+A QueryType represents a GraphQL ObjectType for querying data from a Django Model in the GraphQL schema.
+A basic QueryType is created by subclassing QueryType and adding a Django Model to it as a generic type parameter.
+You must also add at least one Field to the class body of the QueryType.

 1